 Should you sell to small business customers?
-Fortune 500 companies?
+Enterprise companies?
 Medium-sized businesses?
 Solopreneurs?
 Micro-enterprises?
 Startups?
 Only restaurants, or restaurants and groceries and office supply stores?
 There are many ways to slice and dice it, and how you go about it can be the difference between success and failure.

-- You have a huge pool of potential customers, because there are so many small businesses.
+- You have a huge pool of potential SMB customers because there are so many small businesses.
 You can become very creative and targeted with your sales approach, and experiment more to find out what works.

-- Buying decisions get made a lot faster, with a lot less complexity than enterprise or medium-sized businesses.
+- SMB buyers make decisions faster with a lot less complexity than enterprise or medium-sized businesses.
 Oftentimes you just need to get the buy-in from one decision maker.

 - Lots of word of mouth happening.
 Small business customers that are happy with your solution will often refer you to other small businesses.